Analytical Demography courses

 The two ten-week courses are particularly suited to career professionals working in statistical or demographic research institutes, in either census or survey work, or those involved in research and teaching in the field of demography at universities.
 The courses provide a solid basis for participants to apply up-to-date knowledge and skills in the field of demography once they return to their home institute.

 We offer two courses in which participants learn different analytical techniques that can be applied to demographic data.
-Registration is open to follow both courses, or apply to them seperately.
+Registration is open to follow both courses, or apply to them separately.

 Working with data in Population Research

-Focus is on practical issues, such as which data to use for which research question, how to actually collect demographic data, how to interpret often used demographic measures, and how to conduct demographic analyses.
-In addition, a critical attitude will be taken, with a focus on ethical issues and data quality issues.
+Focus is on practical issues, such as which data to use for which research question, how to collect demographic data, how to interpret often used demographic measures, and how to conduct demographic analyses.
+In addition, a critical attitude will be taken, with a focus on ethics, data quality, and reproducibility issues.

 The course combines formal teaching sessions with practical activities, such as group discussions, classroom practical sessions, and computer labs.